AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 * The query cannot contain more than 1M (1024 * 1024) characters
 * The query cannot contain more than 15000 tokens
 * The query cannot contain more than 200000 whitespace tokens
-* The query depth cannot exceed 500

 ## FAQs {#faqs}